 *Ask An Adult For Help

-3. Explicit Teaching of Expected Behavior
+3. Explicitly Teach The Expected Behavior

 Some children will need explicit teaching in order to truly understand and respect other’s personal space as well as to understand and advocate for their own.
 Here are some ways you can teach children what personal space is;

 1. The Space Bubble: Using a hula hoop, have children hold the hula hoop around their waists and then walk around the space, seeing when their hula hoops bump.
 That is likely where someone’s personal space bubble would be.
 If you get much closer, the other person would probably be uncomfortable (make sure the hula hoops are not too big).

 2. Sitting Down Space Bubble: You will need a lot of string or yarn to do this activity, or you can use a long jump rope and share it.
 Have children sit down and give them the string, yarn or rope (or do it outside and use sidewalk chalk).
 Let each child demonstrate their personal space bubble by arranging the string, yarn or jump rope around them, forming a circle whatever size they want.
 Look at children’s space bubbles.
 Are some bigger/smaller than others?

 3. My Comfort Zone: As with Red Light / Green Light, one child is standing across the room and the other children are on the other side.
 This game works best if you have only one child advance forward toward the child across the room.
 The child who is demonstrating their space bubble should put their hand up using the “STOP” signal, when the child walking toward them gets close enough.
 Any closer and the child would be uncomfortable.
 Take a look at each child’s space bubble as you play.
 Have children switch places until everyone gets a turn to demonstrate their space bubble.